 Textured, layered and creamy on the palate and often recognizable by its bouquet of sweet spices.

-As the vineyard with the highest elevation, Eileen is the first estate vineyard to catch the cool Pacific Ocean breezes that flow through the Van Duzer Corridor.
-The corridor allows cool marine breezes to flow east into the Willamette Valley and moderates high summer temperatures.
-This cool ocean air results in lower average temperatures at night than the northern Willamette Valley, and helps to maintain good acid structure in the wines.
-Due to these cooling winds, there is a high diurnal temperature variation – meaning that there is a significant difference (often 35 degrees or more) between Eileen’s daytime high and nighttime lowest temperature.
-This significant temperature shift helps encourage the grapes to ripen more slowly, resulting in later picking dates and more hang-time on the vine.
+As the vineyard with the highest elevation on our estate, Eileen is the first of our vineyards to welcome the cool Pacific Ocean breezes that flow through the Van Duzer Corridor.
+The corridor allows cool marine breezes to flow east into the Willamette Valley and moderates high summer temperatures, cools the vines, and moves air through the canopy to reduce disease pressure.
+This cool ocean air results in lower average temperatures at night, and helps to maintain good acid structure in the wines.
+Due to our altitude and location on the 45th parallel, there is a high diurnal temperature variation – meaning that there is a significant difference (often 35 degrees or more) between Eileen’s daytime high and nighttime lowest temperature during the growing season.
+This significant temperature shift preserves the natural acids in the grapes, helps encourage the grapes to ripen slowly, and often can result in later picking dates and thus more hang-time on the vine.